zephyrproject-rtos/zephyr/boards/arm/nrf9161dk_nrf9161/doc/index.rst

 ********

-The nRF9161 DK (PCA10153) is a single-board development kit for evaluation and development on the nRF9161 SiP for LTE-M and NB-IoT.
+The nRF9161 DK (PCA10153) is a single-board development kit for evaluation and development on the nRF9161 SiP for DECT NR+ and LTE-M/NB-IoT with GNSS.
 The nrf9161dk_nrf9161 board configuration provides support for the Nordic Semiconductor nRF9161 ARM Cortex-M33F CPU with ARMv8-M Security Extension and the following devices: